bruce-hill/tomo/docs/text.md

-grapheme is either a positive value representing a Unicode codepoint that corresponds to a grapheme cluster (most Unicode letters used in natural language fall into this category after normalization) or a negative value representing an index into an internal array of "synthetic grapheme cluster codepoints."
+grapheme is either a positive value representing a Unicode codepoint that corresponds to a grapheme cluster (most Unicode letters used in natural language fall into this category after normalization) or a negative value representing an index into an internal list of "synthetic grapheme cluster codepoints."
 Here are some examples:

 - `A` is a normal codepoint that is also a grapheme cluster, so it would